 Why was it important to share your story with the world?

 Many people who migrate from Africa to the US are confused about what to do or what career to pursue.
 Some make money but have to work three jobs.
 Some make money but have no job fulfillment.
-Some do not grow within our companies or live up to their full potentials.
+Some do not grow within our companies or live up to their full potential.
 Most of this is caused by a limited mindset.
 For instance, our respect for authority borders on reverence.

 A lot of migrants with great ideas are quiet in meetings even though they have great ideas that can move their companies forward.
 They are insecure about their accents or about the validity of their ideas.
 We ignore the wealth of tacit knowledge we bring.
 America is great today because they have been built up by people from different diverse cultures.

 The English, the Irish, the Germans- and now the Asians are contributing their wealth of tacit knowledge to the pool.
 African migrants cannot afford to stay intimidated.
 We have a lot of value to offer and a lot to benefit from.
-But until we shift from the mindset of timidity to one of boldness, we will not attain our full potential.
+But until we shift from a mindset of timidity to one of boldness, we will not attain our full potential.
 This is why it is important to share this book with the world.

 Learn More about Obi Odenigbo